mateuszwlosek/azure-pulumi-example/README.md

 Delete a resource: `kubectl delete deployment demo` (If another resource is depending on this resource, deletion may not work)

 ### Test demo application:
-Get external IP: `kubectl get services`, service: `nginx-ingress-ingress-nginx-controller`.
+Get external IP: `kubectl get services`, service: `nginx-ingress-ingress-nginx-controller`
 Test endpoint: `curl 'http://1.2.3.4` (replace IP with your one)
 Get users endpoint: `curl 'http://1.2.3.4/user'` (replace IP with your one)
 Create users endpoint: `curl -X POST 'http://1.2.3.4/user?username=test'` (replace IP with your one)